KartikHSoni/Bank-Loan-Report/README.md

 # Bank-Loan-Report
-BANK LOAN REPORT

-DASHBOARD 1: SUMMARY
+**DASHBOARD 1: SUMMARY
-"In order to monitor and assess our bank's lending activities and performance, we need to create a comprehensive Bank Loan Report.
+**"In order to monitor and assess our bank's lending activities and performance, we need to create a comprehensive Bank Loan Report.
 This report aims to provide insights into key loan-related metrics and their changes over time.
 The report will help us make data-driven decisions, track our loan portfolio's health, and identify trends that can inform our lending strategies.

 Key Performance Indicators (KPIs) Requirements:
 1. Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.
 Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).
 2. Total Funded Amount: Understanding the total amount of funds disbursed as loans is crucial.
 We also want to keep an eye on the MTD Total Funded Amount and analyse the Month-over-Month (MoM) changes in this metric.